-Last Updated: 12/10/2014
+Last Updated: 2/22/2016

 By Sharyn Alden

-Far from urban cares, suburban sprawl, and midwinter blues, the tiny town of Bayfield (year-round pop., about 650), at the top of Wisconsin, is a gateway to Lake Superior and the magnificent Apostle Islands.
+Far from urban cares, suburban sprawl and midwinter blues, the tiny town of Bayfield (year-round pop., about 650), at the top of Wisconsin, is a gateway to Lake Superior and the magnificent Apostle Islands.

 But it wasn’t until the late 1880s that Bayfield came into its own, when commercial fishing began to prosper.
-The Boutin and Booth Fisheries supplied fresh fish to markets throughout the U.S. Whitefish is still a favored selection at local restaurants, and whitefish livers are a local delicacy.
+The Boutin and Booth fisheries supplied fresh fish to markets throughout the U.S. Whitefish is still a favored selection at local restaurants, and whitefish livers are a local delicacy.

 Put dog sledding at the top of the list of ways to have fun outdoors.
 Over the first weekend in February, the Apostle Islands Sled Dog Race welcomes dog sledders with all levels of experience.
 Options range from an 80-mile run for experienced dog sledders to a short family-oriented course.
 After your trek across the snow, warm yourself with hot chocolate around the bonfire.

 Take advantage of the rolling countryside around Bayfield by skiing Mt.
 Ashwabay, three miles south of Bayfield, one of the best spots in the region to enjoy downhill skiing.
 From the top of the mountain, you can see the Apostle Islands—arguably some of the best views around.

 One of these is the Old Rittenhouse Inn, a legendary beauty known for its fabled wraparound veranda, a few blocks above the harbor.
 The 1890 grand dame, lovingly restored by Jerry and Mary Phillips beginning in 1974, offers 12 guest rooms, ten with wood-burning fireplaces.
 A romantic weekend in February with dinner, dancing, and a room with a fireplace is a guaranteed cure for any midwinter blues.